Peripli/specification/api.md

   }
 ```

-Alternatively, if the broker uses client certificate authentication, TLS credentials should be provided
+Alternatively, if the broker uses client certificate authentication, TLS credentials should be provided:

 ```json
 {
     "name": "service-broker-name",